shanice-l/gdrnpp_bop2022/README.md

 ## Pose Estimation

-The difference between this repo and GDR-Net (CVPR2021) mainly including:
+The difference between this repo and GDR-Net (CVPR2021) mainly includes:

 * Domain Randomization: We used stronger domain randomization operations than the conference version during training.
 * Network Architecture: We used a more powerful backbone Convnext rather than resnet-34,  and two  mask heads for predicting amodal mask and visible mask separately.